raffmont/signalk-to-stalk/README.md

 ```

 Note: Internally the plugin emits the converted NMEA 0183 messages as `Events` under the event identifier `stalkout`.
 The above configuration sends the converted data (SeaTalk over NMEA 0183) under the `stalkout` events identifier to the serialport's output.

+This Signal K server plugin has been developed from https://github.com/SignalK/signalk-to-nmea0183 and https://github.com/SignalK/signalk-autopilot excellent software components.